|Special Character Handling|

-The last parameter in the htmlspecialchars- (and htmlentities-)function is for double encoding of HTML-entities; it should be false for our purposes (otherwise an entity like é is shown literally and not like é, usually an unwanted effect).
+The third parameter is the character set (e.g. 'UTF-8'), and the fourth and last parameter in the htmlspecialchars- (and htmlentities-)function is for double encoding of HTML-entities; it should be false for our purposes (otherwise an entity like é is shown literally and not like é, usually an unwanted effect).

 If you want to display values containing HTML-tags (e.g. from a database) as text (show the tags and not let them be interpreted by the browser), you should use the htmlentities-function with double encoding true.